yamamz/Online-Photos/README.md

 # Raymundo Melecio

-## Project Architecture MVVM and Using clean Code Architecture with 3 Layers the Data, Domain, Presentation
+## Project Architecture MVVM and Using clean Code Architecture with 3 Layers the Data, Domain, UI
 - Data Layer
   This Layer is responsible for any data transmission using local and remote
 - Domain Layer